oneblockmore/docs-1/src/README.md

 #### Write Services Using Rust

-With the new SDK, developers will be able to use [oasis-rs](https://github.com/oasislabs/oasis-rs) to write and test their contracts using the Rust toolchain. oasis-rs hides mostly hides blockchain specific programming patterns, so that developers can focus on rapid, safe application development.
+With the new SDK, developers will be able to use [oasis-rs](https://github.com/oasislabs/oasis-rs) to write and test their contracts using the Rust toolchain. oasis-rs hides blockchain specific programming patterns, so that developers can focus on rapid, safe application development.

 #### Build Apps Using Oasis.js